Camp Schedule Procedures

 Schedule & Structure

-The Dairy Barn Summer Art Camp program consists of 6 weeks of art programming run non-consecutively throughout the summer.
+The 2021 Dairy Barn Summer Art Camp program consists of 6 weeks of art programming run non-consecutively throughout the summer.
 Each week includes a morning theme (classes from 9:00am-12:00pm) and an afternoon theme (classes from 1:00pm-4:00pm).
 The sessions are separated by an hour break for lunch and recess.
-Due to COVID, we are only offering full days of camp this year in order to keep pods together.
-We accept 24 students per week, and campers will be divided into four groups, which will be their “pod” for the week.
-For COVID safety, we will be keeping siblings together, and attempts will be made to keep pods separate at all times.
+Due to COVID, we are only offering full days of camp this year.
+We accept 36 students per week, and campers will be divided into four groups, no greater than 9, which will be their “pod” for the week.
+For COVID safety we will be keeping pods separate to limit the occassion of having a “close contact” at camp should a positive COVID case arise.
 Instructors will have a roster of names for each group, and will take attendance at the beginning of each class.

 Monday – Friday

 Camper arrival and sign in: between 8:30 AM – 9:00 AM

 The Education Director or Summer Art Camp Coordinator will be in charge of checking in campers.
 All parents/guardians must sign-in campers, each day.
 Campers will make a name tag that they will keep throughout the week.

 As campers arrive, they will be paired with the other members of their pod.
 This will be supervised activity time to play games, work on their own artwork, and get to know each other and the Art Camp Assistants that will be accompanying each group for the week’s theme.
 After all campers have arrived, the morning will start with icebreaker games designed to build camp unity and friendships.
 The Art Camp Coordinator and Art Camp Assistants will always be with the campers in the morning.